-In the mountains of south Mexico, the Nahua villagers of Tlamacazapa (population 6,100) earn a meager living by weaving palm baskets, an ancient art preserved over centuries.
+In the mountains of south Mexico, the Nahua villagers of Tlamacazapa (population 6,200) earn a meager living by weaving palm baskets, an ancient art preserved over centuries.
 The village context is characterized by acute poverty; high illiteracy; overcrowding with malnutrition and constant illness; water and soil contaminated with lead and arsenic; and inadequate sanitation.
-The setting is further complicated by alcoholism among men; social norms of violence, fear and macho attitudes; and an encroaching drug culture.
+The setting is further complicated by alcoholism among men; social norms of violence, fear and macho attitudes; and a rapidly encroaching drug culture.

-Atzin is a non-profit humanitarian organization registered in Mexico, with sister associations in Canada and USA.
+Atzin is a non-profit humanitarian organization registered in Mexico, with a charitable sister association in Canada.
 Atzin assists rural people, particularly indigenous women, to attain better life opportunities, stronger cultural wellbeing, and greater self-sufficiency with more peaceful governance.
 Starting in 1997 and emerging gradually in response to community needs, Atzin programs cut across four integrated sectors: Health and Healing; Income Generation for Women; Community Education and Literacy; and Environment, Water and Sanitation.
 The programs are based on principles of social participation; investigation with action; and environmental and economic sustainability.
 Today, each program has many activities run by local women with technical assistance from Atzin including,

-- Education: 100+ children study in an open-air education program taught by 15 local young women who use a small group, active learning approach, with a breakfast program as well as afternoon tutoring for schoolchildren who are failing their grade level.
-Also, a literacy program for women, 14-60+ years of age.
-Scholarship support for 20 young women studying at middle school level in Tlamacazapa, and six women studying in urban centres.
+- Education: children study in an open-air education program taught by local young women who use a small group, active learning approach, with a breakfast program as well as afternoon tutoring for schoolchildren who are failing their grade level.
+Also, a literacy program for women, 14-70 years of age.

-- Health: A dental and oral health program four days/week, run by a dentist and two local dental promoters.
+- Health: A dental and oral health program two days/week, run by a dentist and two local dental promoters.
 Children under 13 years old attend at no cost while adults receive subsidized dental care.
-Midwifery: trained village midwives offer a full range of safe motherhood services, and act as liaisons with government health services.
+Midwifery: Trained village midwives offer a full range of safe motherhood services, and act as liaisons with government health services.

-- Special Needs: 130+ children and adults with stimulation exercises; home visits; accompaniment to hospital and appointments; food supplementation for the malnourished; assistance with transport, medicines and consultation costs.
+- Special Needs: children and adults with early stimulation exercises; home visits; accompaniment to hospital and appointments; food supplementation for malnourished; assistance with transport, medicines and consultation costs.

-- Environment, Water and Sanitation: monitoring of water quality and quantity; construction of household dry toilet and rainwater harvest tanks as well as community water projects at three schools; past investigation into quality of soil, cooking pots, palm dyes.
-New projects: distribution of ecological rocket stoves.
+- Environment, Water and Sanitation: Distribution of ecological rocket stoves with education regarding use.
+Monitoring of water quality and quantity; construction of household dry toilet and rainwater harvest tanks as well as community water projects at three schools; past investigation into quality of soil, cooking pots, palm dyes.

 - Income Generation: cooperatives of palm weavers; sewers and quilters.